 Instead, plants have dormancy, a state where growth mostly pauses so that they can get by with a lot less water and sugar.
-They also usually shed a mantle of soft leaves and stems for something akin to a suit of armor: hard wood, scales, and other dried dead tissues much like the leathery dead skin of our own epidermis (think of a foot callous).
+They also shed a mantle of soft leaves and stems for something akin to a suit of armor: hardwood, scales, and other dried dead tissues much like the leathery dead skin of our own epidermis (think of a foot callous).
 Dormancy is how plants hang tough.
 Dormancy is a period where plants save energy.

 Dormant Buds and Pruning

 An entire plant can be said to be dormant, as is the case of deciduous plants in winter.
 Seeds too can be dormant: a seed is dormant until it begins to germinate and grow into a new plant.